Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

 Table~\ref{tab:results_without_verify} shows the results for RQ1.
-For 7 out of the 10 benchmarks considered \methodC outperforms both \methodK and \methodSM in terms of the time taken to explore all feasible paths.
-The gains come due to the reduction in solver calls and number of program paths DSE has to explore.
-For these 7 benchmarks \methodCSM behaves similarly to \methodC because most of the states are merged at compile time.
-Only case where \methodC runs out of time is for the merge sort benchmark where \name does not apply due to the presence of memory operations with symbolic addresses.
-For this benchmark applying state merging makes the performance worse because it increases the number of solver calls significantly due to the symbolic memory addresses.
-Other two exceptions are dilation and erosion benchmarks.
-These two benchmarks contain symbolic branches that can not be eliminated by \name (\eg \code{if-then} containing a loop inside).
-Therefore, state merging has more opportunities to merge states resulting in better performance compared to \methodC.
+For 8 out of the 11 benchmarks considered, \methodC outperforms both \methodK and \methodSM regarding the time taken to explore all feasible paths.
+The gains come from the reduction in solver calls and the number of program paths DSE has to explore.
+For these 8 benchmarks, \methodCSM behaves similarly to \methodC because most states are merged at compile time.
+The only case where \methodC runs out of time is for the merge sort benchmark where \name does not apply due to memory operations with symbolic addresses.
+For this benchmark, applying state merging makes the performance worse because it significantly increases the number of solver calls due to the symbolic memory addresses.
+The other two exceptions are dilation and erosion benchmarks.
+These two benchmarks contain symbolic branches that cannot be eliminated by \name (\eg \code{if-then} containing a loop inside).
+Therefore, state merging has more opportunities to merge states, resulting in better performance than \methodC.
 However, combining state merging with \name (\methodCSM) results in the best performance for these two benchmarks.
-This shows that compile-time branch elimination and runtime state merging can be complementary to each other and combining them can help in managing path explosion much better.
-The reason for reduction in time spent in DSE after applying \name is the reduction in the number of queries reaching the SMT solver and number of paths explored. \methodC explores significantly fewer paths compared to both \methodK and \methodSM except for the dilation and erosion benchmarks where \methodSM explores fewer paths.
-Average query size is sensitive to the constraint caching mechanism in KLEE.
-Average query size becomes lower when there are more constraint cache hits because the need for constructing newer queries is reduced.
-We observe that \methodSM results in higher average query size compared to \methodC.
-Dynamic state merging can merge any random pair of states at runtime which can result in larger complex queries that are unlikely to be cached.
-On the other hand, \methodC compile-time state merging is highly regular and can result in smaller queries that are more likely to be cached.
+This shows that compile-time branch elimination and run-time state merging can complement each other, and combining them can help better manage path explosion.
+Dynamic state merging can merge any random pair of states at runtime and \name (\ie static state merging) merges paths in a regular manner.
+Therefore, performing dynamic state merging on the symbolic execution of a \name-transformed program help reduce random state merges and resulting in control the complexity of the solver queries.